 CDN is the national enhancement and improvement agency for Scotland's colleges, working with the college sector to develop their people and deliver better outcomes for students.
-CDN will co-manage STEP (jointly with QAA) and support the staff and leadership of the college sector to build their capacity and ensure that they can fully participate in all aspects of the TQEF.
+CDN will support the staff and leadership of the college sector to build their capacity and ensure that they can fully participate in all aspects of the TQEF.